d2l-ai/d2l-en/chapter_hyperparameter_optimization/sh-intro.md

 In this section, we will show how the evaluation of hyperparameter configurations can be sped up.
-Methods such as random search allocate the same amount of resources (e.g., number of epochs, training data points) to each hyperparameter evaluation. :numref:`img_samples_ls`  depicts learning curves of a set of neural networks trained with different hyperparameter configurations.
+Methods such as random search allocate the same amount of resources (e.g., number of epochs, training data points) to each hyperparameter evaluation. :numref:`img_samples_lc` depicts learning curves of a set of neural networks trained with different hyperparameter configurations.
 After a few epochs we are already able to visually distinguish between well-performing and suboptimal configurations.
 However, the learning curves are noisy, and we might still require